Fung Wan: Part 2

-Huaikong, a member of the Iron School, goes on a quest to search for the missing Cloud.
-He manages to find Cloud, who has lost his memory and become a fisherman, and gradually help him regain his memory and return to the jianghu.
-Wind also returns to the jianghu and reunites with Cloud.
-Around this time, a mysterious martial arts clan, Tianmen (Heaven School), has emerged in the jianghu and attracted many top fighters to join them.
-The clan's leader, Dishitian, is actually Xu Fu, who has become immortal and spent the past centuries mastering all kinds of martial arts, thus making himself nearly invincible.
-He has a grand plan to gather the seven fighters who possess the seven most powerful weapons in the jianghu to join him in his quest to slay a dragon and obtain the Dragon Orb, which can boost their inner energy by several times when consumed.
-The quest is successful but the orb breaks into seven pieces.
+Huaikong, a member of the Iron Clan, searches for and finds the missing Bu Jingyun, who is suffering from amnesia and has become a fisherman.
+With Huaikong's help, Bu Jingyun gradually regains his memory, returns to the wulin, and reunites with Nie Feng, who has since recovered from his zouhuorumo state.

+Around this time, a mysterious martial arts clan known as Tianmen (Heaven's Gate) has emerged in the wulin and attracted many top-tier fighters to join them.
+The clan's leader, Dishitian, is actually the Qin dynasty alchemist Xu Fu, who has become immortal and spent the past centuries mastering all kinds of martial arts, making himself nearly invincible.
+He has a grand plan to gather the seven warriors who possess the seven most powerful weapons in the wulin – including Nie Feng and Bu Jingyun – to join him in his quest to slay a dragon and obtain a mystical orb, which can boost one's neigong by several times when consumed.

+The quest is successful but the orb shatters into seven pieces.
 Out of greed, Dishitian consumes more pieces than his body can take, and suffers serious internal injuries.
-His treacherous servant, Duan Lang, seizes the opportunity to kill him and absorb his powers.
-Duan Lang becomes the new threat to the jianghu and he kills Wind and Cloud's loved ones.
-Although Wind and Cloud manage to destroy Duan Lang, they end up being frozen in ice and are never seen again in the jianghu for many years.
+His treacherous servant, Duan Lang, seizes the opportunity to kill him and absorb his neigong, morphing into a demonic creature.
+Replacing Dishitian as the greatest threat to the wulin, Duan Lang kills Nie Feng and Bu Jingyun's loved ones to force them to fight him.
+Although Nie Feng and Bu Jingyun team up and manage to destroy Duan Lang, they end up being frozen in ice and are never seen in the wulin again for many years.

 Part 3

-Many years have passed since Wind and Cloud's battle against Duan Lang.
-Order and stability have been restored in the jianghu while a new generation of characters make their debut.
-These new characters include Wind and Cloud's respective sons, Yifeng and Bu Tian, as well as Duan Lang's twin sons, Shenfeng and Lanwu.
-In the meantime, Wind and Cloud are saved from being frozen in ice, and they return to the jianghu, where they face an old foe, Juexin (Heartless), as well as other enemies.
+Many years have passed since Nie Feng and Bu Jingyun's battle against Duan Lang.
+Order and stability have been restored in the wulin while a new generation of heroes make their debut.
+They include Nie Feng and Bu Jingyun's respective sons, Yifeng and Bu Tian, as well as Duan Lang's twin sons, Shenfeng and Lanwu.
+In the meantime, Nie Feng and Bu Jingyun are freed from their icy prison and return to the wulin to face an old foe, Juexin (Heartless), as well as other enemies.